EricDiaz27/EricDiaz27.github.io/README.md

 # EricDiaz27.github.io
-description: This is my portfolio of projects from SNHU
+self-assessment: This is my portfolio of projects from SNHU